yegonkimutai/React-capstone/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+Original design idea by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) on Behance.

-I would like to thank my partner and reviewers of the code for helping make the site better.
+I would also like to thank my partners and reviewers of the code for helping make the site better.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>